alamincsme/Customer-Management-Using-Spring-Boot/README.md

 ## Overview

-This project is a User Management System developed using Java, Spring Boot, Spring Data JPA, MySQL, Thymeleaf, HTML, and CSS.
+This project is a Customer Management System developed using Java, Spring Boot, Spring Data JPA, MySQL, Thymeleaf, HTML, and CSS.
 It provides a clean and modern web application for managing user accounts.

 ## Features